Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-The Saugeen Shores Committee of Adjustment has approved a minor variance that allows for fewer parking spaces than required for the expansion of the Canadian Tire store in Port Elgin.
+The Saugeen Shores Committee of Adjustment approved a minor variance allowing fewer than required parking spaces for an expansion of the Port Elgin Canadian Tire store.

 Nov 18, 2025 •

-The expansion of the Canadian Tire store in Port Elgin, located near the existing garden centre, will have 707 parking spaces instead of the 730 mandated by the Town’s Zoning Bylaw, following a minor variance granted by the Town’s Committee of Adjustment on Nov.
-17. Photo by Town of Saugeen Shores
+The Port Elgin Canadian Tire store expansion, in the area of the current garden centre, will include 707 parking spaces, not the 730 required in the Town’s Zoning Bylaw, following a Nov.
+17 minor variance approved by the Town’s Committee of Adjustment.
+Photo by Town of Saugeen Shores

-A minor variance granted by the Town of Saugeen Shores Committee of Adjustment after a public hearing on Nov.
-17 permits Canadian Tire to proceed with its expansion proposal in Port Elgin with fewer parking spots than normally required.
-Additionally, committee members gave approval for zoning bylaw relief to facilitate a semi-detached residential project on Wellington St. in Port Elgin.
+A minor variance approved by the Town of Saugeen Shores Committee of Adjustment following a public hearing Nov.
+17 allows Canadian Tire to have fewer parking spaces than required for its Port Elgin expansion proposal.
+Committee members also approved requested zoning bylaw relief to allow a semi-detached residential development on Wellington St. in Port Elgin.

 This has not loaded yet, but your article continues below.

-The current bylaw requires a total of 730 parking spaces (which includes Walmart and Canadian Tire properties), while this proposal offers only 707 spaces (with 676 available seasonally).
+The bylaw calls for 730 parking spaces (including Walmart and Canadian Tire lands – and the proposal includes 707 parking spaces (676 seasonally).

 This has not loaded yet, but your article continues below.